loader image

 ‘Waterbird, the only flying replica of a primordial seaplane.’

-– Seaplane Operations by Cesare Baj
+– Seaplane Operations by Cesare Baj.

 Steam yacht Swan passing Hill of Oaks